amissine/lnet/README.md

 # lnet &mdash; get SSH access to a box behind a router

-One kind of a box behind a router is a _leaf_.
-A _leaf_ cannot accept external SSH connections.
+A box behind a router can be a _leaf_ and/or a _hub_.
+A _leaf_ does not accept external SSH connections, but can connect to one or more _hub_s.
-Another kind of box - a _hub_ - can accept external connections.
-It can also have "local" SSH access to a _leaf_.
+A _hub_ can accept external connections from one or more _leaves_.
+It can also have "local" SSH access to any _leaf_.
 The `lnet` utility helps to configure and maintain the _leaf_ - _hub_ communications, so that all _leaves_ appear to be `localhost`s to a _hub_.
 Localized networking!
-To enable it, just run `lnet` on all your _leaves_ and _hubs_:
+To enable it, install the utility on all your boxes and run it on all your _leaves_.

-    lnet

 How many words is the following "picture" worth?